Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```
 # 3.10.19 - Group Policy

-## 3.10.19.1 - Ensure 'Configure registry policy processing: Do not apply during periodic background processing' is set to 'Enabled: FALSE'
+## 3.10.19.1 - 'Configure registry policy processing: Do not apply during periodic background processing' is set to 'Enabled: FALSE'

-## 3.10.19.2 - Ensure 'Configure registry policy processing: Process even if the Group Policy objects have not changed' is set to 'Enabled: TRUE'
+## 3.10.19.2 - 'Configure registry policy processing: Process even if the Group Policy objects have not changed' is set to 'Enabled: TRUE'

-## 3.10.19.3 - Ensure 'Configure security policy processing: Do not apply during periodic background processing' is set to 'Enabled: FALSE'
+## 3.10.19.3 - 'Configure security policy processing: Do not apply during periodic background processing' is set to 'Enabled: FALSE'

-## 3.10.19.4 - Ensure 'Configure security policy processing: Process even if the Group Policy objects have not changed' is set to 'Enabled: TRUE'
+## 3.10.19.4 - 'Configure security policy processing: Process even if the Group Policy objects have not changed' is set to 'Enabled: TRUE'

 >[!NOTE]
 >The "Do not apply during periodic background processing" option prevents the system